kailash-manasarovar/statement/docs/timeline/2025/november.md

 ![Suicide content](../../content/tweets/november-2025/suicides.png)

-- I take this as confirmation from the criminal porn gangs of Dénia that, just like [Alicia said about Bali](../2024/may.md#alicia), the *worst thing ever* happened.
+- I take this as confirmation from the criminal porn gangs of Dénia that, just like [Alicia said about Bali](../2024/may.md#alicia), the *worst thing in the world* happened.
 - The townsfolk and one other were the *only* ones who knew the real reason I became suicidally depressed in 2015; perhaps they're hoping for a bit of that again.
 - Sorry-not-sorry folks.
 Not going to happen.
 - Furthermore, this suicide content on my feed I have never seen before supports my suspicion that Lorraine Blackbourn, and others in the area and at the conservatory, may have been manipulated online into committing suicide.